Neko-Rin/Meower/README.md

 # Meower
-This is the github repo for the hackcmu \n
+This is the github repo for the hackcmu
-Good Luck \n
+Good Luck
-XOXO \n
+XOXO
 Rin